 Margulies returned to a lead TV role as a defense attorney on the legal drama Canterbury's Law in 2008.
 The show lasted only one season, but Margulies was cast as a lawyer again on the television hit The Good Wife, which premiered a year later.
 Margulies portrayed Alicia Florrick whose politician husband, played by Chris Noth, gets caught in an adulterous scandal with a prostitute; Alicia then joins a law firm run by an old flame.
 Margulies won SAG and Golden Globe awards for her work on the series, as well as Emmys in 2011 and 2014.

-While Margulies was sure acting was for her, she wasn't as sure about marriage.
-But meeting Keith Lieberthal, six years her junior, at a dinner party convinced her otherwise.
-The two married in 2007 while the actress was seven months pregnant.
+Margulies married attorney Keith Lieberthal on November 10, 2007 when the actress was seven months pregnant.
 Their son, Kieran Lindsay Lieberthal, was born on January 17, 2008.
-Margulies, who is always super direct in interviews, loves to discuss her happy family life.
-"I married a rock, who understands what I do without any resentment," she told Good Housekeeping.
-"And I've got a joyful, easy kid."
+Margulies described her family life in a Good Housekeeping interview: "I married a rock, who understands what I do without any resentment.
+And I've got a joyful, easy kid."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!